 PRELIMINARY STATEMENT

-Ms. Tatiana Paola Ortega Rodriguez is a 42-year-old citizen of Colombia who has been the victim of severe verbal, physical, and sexual violence at the hands of her former intimate partner, Guillermo Ramirez Duque.
-Ms. Ortega Rodriguez is eligible for asylum because she suffered past persecution, in the form of severe physical, sexual, and emotional violence and threats to her life, on account of: her membership in the particular social groups comprised of (1) Colombian women, and (2) Colombian women who are in a domestic relationship, and her political opinion that Colombian women deserve to enjoy full and equal human rights and to live safely and be protected from gender-based harm.
+Ms. Bianca Stern is a [AGE]-year-old citizen of Colombia who has been the victim of severe verbal, physical, and sexual violence at the hands of her former intimate partner, Mateo Cruz.
+Ms. Stern is eligible for asylum because she suffered past persecution, in the form of severe physical, sexual, and emotional violence and threats to her life, on account of: her membership in the particular social groups comprised of (1) Colombian women, and (2) Colombian women who are in a domestic relationship, and her political opinion that Colombian women deserve to enjoy full and equal human rights and to live safely and be protected from gender-based harm.
 This past persecution creates a presumption of future persecution that cannot be rebutted in this case.

-If Ms. Ortega Rodriguez were forced to return to Colombia, it is very likely that her former partner, Guillermo, will find her and kill her or severely harm her.
-Guillermo has threatened to maim her with acid and to kill her for separating from him, and he has threatened to use his military school friends now working for police, the military, and the government to help him track her down and harm or kill her with impunity.
+If Ms. Stern were forced to return to Colombia, it is very likely that her former partner, Mateo, will find her and kill her or severely harm her.
+Mateo has threatened to maim her with acid and to kill her for separating from him, and he has threatened to use his military school friends now working for police, the military, and the government to help him track her down and harm or kill her with impunity.

-As the enclosed country conditions evidence demonstrates, the government of Colombia is not able or willing to protect Ms. Ortega Rodriguez from the persecution that she fears, as it was unwilling or unable to protect her from the past persecution that she suffered when she was in Colombia.
-In addition, Ms. Ortega Rodriguez cannot reasonably relocate within Colombia to find safety.
-Finally, Ms. Ortega Rodriguez is eligible for humanitarian asylum based on the severity of past persecution she has suffered.
-Mr. Ortega Rodriguez merits asylum and the Court should grant her application.
+As the enclosed country conditions evidence demonstrates, the government of Colombia is not able or willing to protect Ms. Stern from the persecution that she fears, as it was unwilling or unable to protect her from the past persecution that she suffered when she was in Colombia.
+In addition, Ms. Stern cannot reasonably relocate within Colombia to find safety.
+Finally, Ms. Stern is eligible for humanitarian asylum based on the severity of past persecution she has suffered.
+Mr. Stern merits asylum and the Court should grant her application.

-PERSONAL HISTORY OF TATIANA PAOLA ORTEGA RODRIGUEZ
+PERSONAL HISTORY OF BIANCA STERN

-Ms. Ortega Rodriguez is a 42-year-old citizen of Colombia.
-Around May 2015, Guillermo Ramirez Duque intensely pursued a romantic relationship with her.
-After several months of dating, around December 2015, Guillermo attacked Ms. Ortega Rodriguez for the first time in a fit of jealousy.
-The couple moved in together about eight months after dating, formalizing the relationship for them, and also in the eyes of their community and family.
-Shortly thereafter, Guillermo increased his abuse over Ms. Ortega Rodriguez; Guillermo began viciously beating her, forcing her to have sexual intercourse with him, forcing her to labor around the house for him, extorting money from her, socially isolating her, and monitoring and controlling virtually every aspect of her daily life including her schedule, style of dress, and personal relationships.
+Ms. Stern is a [AGE]-year-old citizen of Colombia.
+Around [DATE], Mateo Cruz intensely pursued a romantic relationship with her.
+After several months of dating, around [DATE], Mateo attacked Ms. Stern for the first time in a fit of jealousy.
+The couple moved in together about [X] months after dating, formalizing the relationship for them, and also in the eyes of their community and family.
+Shortly thereafter, Mateo increased his abuse over Ms. Stern; Mateo began viciously beating her, forcing her to have sexual intercourse with him, forcing her to labor around the house for him, extorting money from her, socially isolating her, and monitoring and controlling virtually every aspect of her daily life including her schedule, style of dress, and personal relationships.